 You’ll probably experience some type of indigestion or a stomach ache before any more serious symptoms of overdosing on cough drops occur.

 If you manage to eat a very large amount of cough drops, you might experience the following symptoms:

 - rapid heart rate

-There has been one report of a man who experienced serious symptoms after eating 2 entire bags of menthol cough drops every day for 20 years.
+There has been of a man who experienced serious symptoms after eating 2 entire bags of menthol cough drops every day for 20 years.
 He experienced:

 - muscle aches

 - skin lesions

 - difficulty walking

 - oral ulcers